Murray nets a mother of a win

-Andy Murray of Great Britain reacts after winning against Novak Djokovic of Serbia (not pictured) during the Rogers Cup tennis tournament final at Uniprix Stadium, Montreal, Canada, Aug 15, 2015.
+Andy Murray of Great Britain (L) and Novak Djokovic of Serbia (R) congratulate each other during the Rogers Cup tennis tournament at Uniprix Stadium, Montreal, Canada, Aug 15, 2015.
 [Photo/Agencies]

 - Three killed, 8 missing after fishing boat capsizing in S.Korea

 - Migration crisis tears at EU's cohesion and tarnishes its image

 - Britain signals move towards air strikes in Syria

 - Snowden accepts Norwegian prize via video link